 A continuing analysis of CPRIT demands will be reviewed to ensure that there is an adequate and effective agency workforce in place.
-CPRIT expects to request authority for additional FTEs to augment the agency's current compliance program staff and replace the currently outsourced compliance monitoring support services contract.
+CPRIT expects to request authority for one additional FTE to augment the agency's current information technology team.